ruoli/andigitialtest/README.md

-# Spring MVC and Hibernate template application
+# Spring MVC application for Andigital Test

-This is a template for a web application that uses Spring MVC and Hibernate.
-The sample code is a simple CRUD page that manipulates records for a single model object.
+This is a web application that uses Spring MVC and Hibernate.

 ## Running the application locally